 What do newborns wear in a day?
 You may wonder if they have enough clothes to wear when looking at their tiny wardrobe filled with tiny little clothes and you may find yourself wondering if they are ever going to run out of clothes to wear as they grow.
-Since newborns grow quickly, the answer to both questions is no. Keep reading and learn what newborn clothes your baby needs and the best daily wardrobe ideas for babies who are 0-3 months old!
+Since newborns grow quickly, the answer to both questions is no. Keep reading and learn what newborn baby clothes you need and the best daily wardrobe ideas for babies who are 0-3 months old!
 What do newborns wear in a day?

 One of the first questions people ask when they're expecting is what do newborns wear?
 What your baby wears all day depends on many factors, including where you live, whether it's summer or winter, and what kind of weather you'll be experiencing.
 In general, newborns only need one set of clothes for an entire day — no more — because babies don't sweat as we do.
 Whatever activities you have planned for the day, rest assured they don’t need a change of clothes for each one.
 When it's warm outside (or inside) babies don't need layers and layers to stay warm, but instead just need easy access to their diapers.
 If your climate is moderate then there are plenty of options for keeping your baby comfortable all day long — lightweight clothing made out of cotton and breathable fabrics that aren't too heavy.
 During winter, he’ll need one coat, one hat, and one pair of booties to keep him warm for those monthly doctor visits.
 If you plan on wearing your baby in your carrier such as the Ergobaby Aerloom at home, remember not to overdress him since your body heat is enough to keep him warm.